 Inorganic-growth detection

-If a small or mid-sized account suddenly gains thousands of followers from a country with no obvious connection to its activity, that is a strong inorganic-growth signal.
-A political-research lab we did some consulting for flags accounts whose follower country distribution shifts more than 15 percentage points in 30 days; almost every flagged account turns out to have either bought followers or been the target of an amplification campaign.
+If a small or mid-sized account suddenly gains a large cohort of followers from a country with no obvious connection to its activity, that is a strong inorganic-growth signal.
+A research group we advised flags accounts whose follower country distribution shifts by more than roughly 15 points in 30 days; most flagged accounts turn out to have bought followers or been the target of an amplification campaign.
+For brands, the same logic catches bought-follower contests and astroturf by competitors.
+Geography is one signal among several; the full account-level method is in our guide to auditing fake followers.

 Cross-border conversation mapping